liferay/liferay-docs-dxp-cloud/user/articles/03-services/06-search-service.markdown

 ![Figure 1: The Elasticsearch service is one of several services available in DXP Cloud.](../../images/services-search.png)

+## Environment Variables

+This service has no specific environment variables custom to Liferay DXP Cloud.
+All environment variables and other forms of configuration for Elasticsearch can be found in official Elastisearch documentation and customized by using configuration in the `config` directory or environment variables in the LCP.json file.

 ## Configurations

 Although DXP Cloud's services are fine-tuned to work well by default, you may